One of the first questions many students ask upon arrival to Western Michigan University is, “May I work in the United States?”

 There is no waiting period before F-1 Students are allowed to accept an on-campus job.

-J-1 Students in a degree program must apply for work authorization through Immigration Compliance before working on campus.
+J-1 Students in a degree program must apply for work authorization through International Student and Scholar Services (I3S) before working on campus.

 J-1 Students who meet the following eligibility criteria may work on campus: